 - Is there a kitchen?
 Kettle, microwave, toaster-oven, coffee machine

-6 Easy to Understand Fire Protection Measures
+6 Easy to Understand Fire Equipment for Churches Measures

 Assessment, Installation and Maintenance is the backbone of Fire Protection